kaihendry/dabase.com/content/blog/uk-politics.md

 low paid jobs, lifting quality of life/infrastructure and in the UK this is almost unthinkable.
 For many "superior" Brits, this is akin to "slavery".

-In Singapore is an illegal immigrant is caught, they are deported.
+In Singapore if an illegal immigrant is caught, they are deported.
 In the UK, they are given accommodation and benefits, whilst they are processed in a system that is failing.